janvier fort mcmurray wildfire no danger | CBC News

-Off-highway vehicles not allowed on public land in northern Alberta; dry, hot weather keeps fire ban in place
+Fire danger levels remain high in Lac La Biche and Fort McMurray

-A forest fire outside Janvier in northern Alberta no longer poses an immediate threat to the community.
+A forest fire outside Janvier in northern Alberta no longer poses an immediate threat to the community, as it's being held by emergency crews and is not expected to grow.

-The hamlet 120 kilometres south of Fort McMurray has been on evacuation alert since Wednesday but fire fighting efforts have kept the flames from encroaching, says Alberta Wildfire information officer Leah Lovequist.
+Residents are no longer on evacuation alert, the municipality said Saturday morning.
+The community 120 kilometres south of Fort McMurray had been on alert since Wednesday.

+Fire fighting efforts have kept the flames from encroaching, said Alberta Wildfire information officer Leah Lovequist.

 - Firefighters holding back wildfire near northern Alberta community